Blacklisted For Building Trump's Wall? California Considers It

 "What we're doing here is very dangerous in that we're creating a slippery slope and hand-picking projects that are not politically favorable to the California Legislature," said former Democratic Assemblyman Felipe Fuentes, who's now a lobbyist for California contractors.

-At a recent committee hearing, Fuentes told lawmakers that while he opposes the border wall, this bill would create a slippery slope.
-"If we have jobs or contracts that are out to bid for prisons, or for planned parenthood clinics – at what point do we stop hand-picking projects and put them in the crosshairs of these political conversations?"
+At a recent committee hearing, Fuentes told lawmakers that he opposes the border wall, but "if we have jobs or contracts that are out to bid for prisons, or for Planned Parenthood clinics — at what point do we stop hand-picking projects and put them in the crosshairs of these political conversations?"

-This debate is also playing out in statehouses across the country — especially the ones controlled by Democrats.
+This debate is also playing out in statehouses across the country, especially the ones controlled by Democrats.

 New York has a bill that would blacklist border wall contractors and force public pension funds to divest from them.
-So does Arizona — although that proposal would appear to be a long shot in a state controlled by Republicans.
+So does Arizona, although that proposal would appear to be a long shot in a state controlled by Republicans.

 A divestment bill in Rhode Island has a committee hearing scheduled for Wednesday.
 And while divestment proposals in California and Illinois have stalled, they're likely to return.